garrandall/popular-music-data/tracks/if-that-s-your-boyfriend--he-wasn-t-last-night--meshell-ndegeocello.md

 He wasn't last night

-Ooh ooh baby baby
+Ohohbaby baby
 Good to the last chip at the bottom of the bag
-Ooh baby baby
+Ohbaby baby
 Make you wanna do things that you never have
-Ooh baby baby
+Ohbaby baby
 Mad sex and when we're through
 I really have no problem actin like I don't know you